hpc-cofc/example-runs/geology/agisoft/README.md

 We have a dekstop and web version of the FastX remote desktop (RDP) service to access the HPC.
 Please see [the instructions here](https://hpc-cofc.gitbook.io/docs/using-the-hpc/access-hpc/gui-remote-desktop)

+The easiest way to open an RDP session us using the web client by going to https://hpc.cofc.edu/rdp

 ### Open a terminal and load the proper software stack

 - Once the RDP session is established, open a terminal within the the remote desktop environment.